 - Encrypts sensitive data using a per-file File Encryption Key (FEK).
 These keys are encrypted with the SDPK.sym (Sensitive Data Protection Key, symmetric), which is encrypted by the SdpMasterKey.

 - Keeps the SdpMasterKey in memory only while the device is unlocked, to allow decryption of the SDPK.sym and SDPK.pri (private).

 - Encrypts the SdpMasterKey using the key that is protected by both ephemeral keys derived from the device user’s password and a key chaining to the Root Encryption Key (REK) using the Keystore.

-- Clears the SdpMasterKey when it transitions to the locked state, and re-derives it when the user unlocks the device or workspace.
+- Clears the SdpMasterKey when it transitions to the locked state, and re-derives it when the user unlocks the device or Work container.

 While in the locked state, SDP handles apps writes of sensitive data differently:

-- Rejects app attempts to open sensitive data files, as KPE no longer has the keys needed to retrieve sensitive data in memory and cannot re-derive them until the user unlocks the device or workspace.
+- Rejects app attempts to open sensitive data files, as KPE no longer has the keys needed to retrieve sensitive data in memory and cannot re-derive them until the user unlocks the device or Work container.

 - Encrypts any new sensitive app data by using both a:

 - per-user sensitive data ECDH asymmetric key pair (SDPK.pri/pub)